 You should confirm the requirements for your visa application with the Department of Home Affairs.

 The RTO you select to conduct your skills assessment will advise you how long the process will take.
-Typically, an assessment may be completed within seven weeks from the date you submit the required documentary evidence to the RTO.
+Typically, an assessment may be completed within nine weeks from the date you submit the required documentary evidence to the RTO.

 Further information on the process for the TSS Skills Assessment Program is available in the applicant guidelines available on the TRA website.